perladvent/perl-advent-cfp/index.md

 ## You are cordially invited to write an article for the 2024 Perl Advent Calendar.

-The CFP is open until midnight on Friday September 30th EST.
+The CFP is open until midnight on Friday September 30th EDT.

 <!-- Call to Action Button -->
 <div style="text-align: center; margin: 20px 0;">